-Steve Graham has been storm chasing 5 times, 4 of those with SGC, and will co-drive with me on Tours 1 & 5.
+Steve Graham has been storm chasing 5 times, 4 of those with SGC, and co-drove with me on Tours 1 & 5 in 2023.
 Retired after a successful career in the Pharmaceutical industry, Steve brings a passion for severe weather developed as a child growing up in the Midwest.
 He also has an interest in photography, especially landscape photography, is an avid cyclist, enjoys hiking and fitness, and loves to travel.
 Steve enjoys the camaraderie of the group and sharing the excitement of seeing severe weather first-hand.
 “Storm chasing is about much more than finding elusive tornadoes, it is about appreciating the formation and development of enormous, powerful and beautiful storm systems.”

-John Anderson was a classmate many years ago in the Faculty of Commerce at UBC and will act as a co-driver on Tour 3.
+John Anderson was a classmate many years ago in the Faculty of Commerce at UBC and was a co-driver on Tour 3 in 2023.
 John joined me last year for the first time to experience storm chasing.
 A former professor of management at UCLA, Columbia, Queen's University and the University of Colorado Boulder, John now is semi-retired and lives in Los Cabos Mexico, where his Facebook page, Enjoy Los Cabos Life has reached over 10 million people in its fourth year.
 An avid driver going back and forth from Denver to Los Cabos each year, he is used to long days on the road and the excitement of anticipating storms.

-Randy Hall returns for his 6th year, again in the co-driver’s seat, this year for Tour 4.
+Randy Hall has chased with me for many years, last as a co-driver in 2022.
 As the child of a WWII China-Burma-India Theatre pilot and radioman, Randy learned to fly at his dad’s knee and was awed by the beauty and power of the cumulus towers that surrounded them.
 Randy married his childhood sweetheart and fellow chaser, Jo Ann, and translated his love of flying into a career in aerospace.
 "Every trip with Peter yields exciting chases, awe-inspiring weather, and life-long friendships with my fellow chasers".

 StormGroup Chasers tours will use the largest spacious Chevy Suburban or similar vehicle, with two drivers & four passengers, each with their own window seat.